3 min read

 You’re not the only one with this curiosity.
 And so, we’ve explored this odd yet valid question: Can my dog get sick from eating their feces?

 Can dogs get sick from eating their poop?

 However, it’s relatively unlikely that any surfacing symptoms are the result of coprophagia.
 Ingesting poop is a canine ritual that’s passed down from mother to pup.
 Ancestors of the dog, wolves, are also known to eat poop when food is scarce.

-While it’s unlikely that poop-eating-habits will lead to any health issues, it does occur depending on circumstances.
+While it’s unlikely that poop-eating habits will lead to any health issues, it does occur depending on circumstances.
 The ingestion of poop from other dogs or even other animals has led to animals falling ill.
 Because feces contain remnants of whatever that animal happened to ingest, it is possible for something within the poop to not sit well with your dog.

 For example, a dog became sick after eating sheep’s feces.
-It was later discovered that the sheep were administered ivermectin, a de-worming medication, which the dog in question had a sensitivity to.
+It was later discovered that the sheep were administered ivermectin, a deworming medication, which the dog in question had a sensitivity to.

-Most of the symptoms you may witness in your pet aren’t the direct result of eating poop, but rather eating poop that contained something they’re immune system is unfamiliar with or sensitive to.
+Most of the symptoms you may witness in your pet aren’t the direct result of eating poop, but rather eating poop that contained something their immune system is unfamiliar with or sensitive to.
 Symptoms include:

 Nausea and vomiting

 Disinterest in food

 Despite our belief that eating poop is disgusting, your dog may actually be doing it to boost their own healthiness.
 There are many reasons why your pet may be eating poop, including: